abdulrehman898998/heyreach-like/replit.md

 Project preferences: Skip reply tracking features as they are too complex.
 Focus on core automation features for Instagram/Facebook messaging.
 Feature requests: Rotating proxy support for users to add proxy servers with username/password authentication.
 Domain preference: Always use stable URL https://4e5d0c13-a2dd-49ed-8535-2554e092b236-00-t14c84l0xx4p.picard.replit.dev/ - never change domain configuration.
+Technical preference: User has working local automation code that successfully handles Instagram login and messaging.
+Current web platform code has login issues and should be updated to match the working local patterns exactly.